apache/couchdb-documentation/src/intro/curl.rst

 .. note::
     On Microsoft Windows, use double-quotes anywhere you see single-quotes in the following examples.
-Use doubled double-quotes ("") anywhere you see single quotes.
+Use doubled double-quotes ("") anywhere you see single double-quotes.
 For example, if you see:

     .. code-block:: bash